Shoo Fly (sternwheeler)

 Shoo Fly was a sternwheel-driven steamboat that operated on the Willamette and Columbia rivers in the 1870s.
-Originally built as primarily as a freight boat, the vessel was used in other roles, including towing and clearing of snags.
+Originally built as primarily a freight boat, the vessel was used in other roles, including towing and clearing of snags.
 Shoo Fly inspired the name of another sternwheeler on the Willamette River, Don't Bother Me.

 Construction

 Shoo Fly was built at Canemah, Oregon for the People's Transportation Company and launched, according to one source, early in 1870.
 According to another source, the steamer was approaching completion on June 25, 1870.

 Dimensions and engineering

 Shoo Fly was 126 feet long, exclusive of the extension of the main deck over the stern, called the fantail, on which the stern-wheel was mounted.
 The steamer had a beam (width) of 23 feet, and a depth of hold of 4.5 feet.
-Shoo Fly was driven by twin single-cylinder steam engines, each one with a 14 inch bore and a 48 inch stroke.
+Shoo Fly was driven by twin single-cylinder steam engines, each one with a 14-inch bore and a 48-inch stroke.
 The engines generated 13 nominal horsepower.
 The official merchant vessel registry number was 23975.
 The tonnage of the steamer was 316.79.